-If BEAD funds exist after all unserved and underserved BSLs are served, and CAIs having access to 1Gbps symmetrical service are adequately provisioned, KOBD may consider awards for non-deployment activities.
+If BEAD funds exist after all unserved and underserved BSLs are served, and CAIs having access to 1Gbps symmetrical service are adequately provisioned, KOBD may consider awards for other non-deployment activities beyond the workforce efforts described for urgent implementation.
 Similar to the Subgrantee Selection Process, KOBD shall ensure any prospective subgrantee:

 - 1. Can carry out activities funded by the subgrant in a competent manner and in compliance with all applicable federal, state, and local laws - 2.
 Has the financial and managerial capacity to meet the commitments of the subgrant, program requirements, and any other requirements prescribed by the Assistant Secretary or the Eligible Entity - 3.
 Has the technical and operations capability to provide the services committed to in the subgrant and award.
 To be eligible for an award, KOBD will require prospective subgrantees for non-deployment activities to: - a.
-Provide two (2) years of acceptable historical performance in similar projects - Certify their operational and technical capabilities to hit service milestones, compete and operate the project in a competent manner, and use an appropriately skilled and credentialed workforce - c.
+Provide two (2) years of acceptable historical performance in similar projects - b.
+Certify their operational and technical capabilities to hit service milestones, compete and operate the project in a competent manner, and use an appropriately skilled and credentialed workforce - c.
 Provide a verifiable plan to cure any shortfall to the proposed project plan - d.
 Certify enough funds are available to cover the entire grant amount or the eligible reimbursable costs for the project, whichever is greater - e.
 Acquire a letter of credit, like the model letter of credit established by the FCC (Federal Communications Commission) for the Rural Digital Opportunity Fund (RDOF) - f.
 Submit resumes for key management personnel for the project - g.
 Provide a narrative of the entity's readiness to manage the proposed project and any ongoing services provided - h.
 Submit two (2) years of audited financial statements - i.
-Submit a business plan, and related financial analyses, to substantiate the longterm sustainability of the proposed project

-Disbursement of funds for non-deployment activities will only occur upon verified completion of milestones and tasks laid out in the subgrant and award.
+Submit a business plan, and related financial analyses, to substantiate the longterm sustainability of the proposed project - 4.
+Disbursement of funds for any non-deployment activities beyond workforce development and readiness will only occur upon verified completion of milestones and tasks laid out in the subgrant award for service to all unserved and underserved BSL and CAI locations.